 Network with your industry

-Not only can you connect with your customers, you can also find out what your competitors are up to and engage with experts in your field.
+Connect with your customers, find out what your competitors are up to and engage with experts in your field.

 Manage your reputation

 Many consumers come to Twitter to offer feedback to businesses.
 Responding quickly and openly to customer queries helps to build your reputation.